Chen-Yuan Lee: Career and achievements

 Over the years, Lee had published over a hundred research papers.
 He not only became a leader of pharmacology in Taiwan, but also an international authority in the field of venom snake research.
 In 1970, he was elected a member of Academia Sinica, the national academy of Taiwan.
 He was the second person employed by National Taiwan University's College of Medicine to be elected to Academia Sinica.
 He became the dean of the National Taiwan University College of Medicine in 1972.
 Four years later, he was awarded the "Redi Prize" by the International Society on Toxinology.
 In 1979, he received an invitation from Springer Science+Business Media to serve as the chief editor for the books Chemistry of Protein Toxins in Snake Venoms and The Action of Snake Venoms on Nerve and Muscle, which established his high position in researching snake venom.
 In 1985, he chosen to serve as the president of the International Society on Toxinology, and became one of the few Taiwanese scholars to lead an international research organization.

-Nobel Prize laureate Yuan T. Lee wrote in the foreword of the book The Story of Snake Venom Research in Taiwan (台灣蛇毒傳奇) that he once had ask another Nobel Prize laureate Joseph L. Goldstein, "In the Taiwanese life science field, whose research is recognized internationally?"
+Nobel Prize laureate Yuan T. Lee wrote in the foreword of the book The Story of Snake Venom Research in Taiwan (台灣蛇毒傳奇) that he once had asked another Nobel Prize laureate Joseph L. Goldstein, "In the Taiwanese life science field, whose research is recognized internationally?"
 Without the least hesitation, Goldstein answered, "Chen-Yuan Lee is internationally recognized."

 Lee retired in 1986 from National Taiwan University College of Medicine, and was immediately named a professor emeritus by the university.